-Physical Therapy Guide to Osteoarthritis of the Hip
+Physical Therapy Guide to Hip Osteoarthritis

-Physical therapists are movement experts.
-They improve quality of life through hands-on care, patient education, and prescribed movement.
+Physical therapists are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 How Does It Feel?

-Hip OA may cause symptoms including:
+Hip OA may cause symptoms such as:

 - Stiffness in the hip joint, which is worse after sleeping or sitting.